turhanberk/privacy-preserving-analysis/README.md

 ## Code Outline and Instructions for Reproducing our Results

 The `data/` folder contains the original MSK-IMPACT data as msk_impact_2017_clinical_data.tsv and our preprocessed data as train_encoded.csv, test_encoded.csv, and combined_encoded.csv.
+Change the paths in the .ipynb files to this directory while reading the dataset in your local working directory (indicated within the notebooks).
+Also skip Google Colab mounting steps if you are working locally (it is highly suggested to work on Colab for every notebook other than `XGB encrypted evaluation.ipynb`).

 `preprocessing and base models.ipynb` contains the notebook with exploratory data analysis, our preprocessing strategy, base model training and evaluation.
 Run this code to reproduce our results on non-encrypted data for non-encrypted models (section 3.2, Non-encrypted ML Models in the report, Fig. 2 and Fig 3).

 `XGB encrypted evaluation.ipynb` contains the notebook for the encrypted evaluation of an XGBoost model using ppxgboost [[2](https://github.com/awslabs/privacy-preserving-xgboost-inference)].
-Run this code to reproduce our results on unencrypted and encrypted data (section 3.3, 3.3.1 XGBoost encrypted evaluation, Fig 4).
+Run this code to reproduce our results on unencrypted and encrypted data (section 3.3, 3.3.1 XGBoost encrypted evaluation, Fig 4). **Note:** Make sure you have the ppxgboost package (https://github.com/awslabs/privacy-preserving-xgboost-inference) installed on your environment.

 `LR encrypted evaluation.ipynb` contains the notebook for the encrypted evaluation of a 1-layer-NN using TenSEAL [[3](https://github.com/OpenMined/TenSEAL)]. `LR encrypted evaluation resampled.ipynb` contains results for the same model trained on resampled data to combat class imbalance.
-Run these two notebooks to reproduce our results on unencrypted and encrypted data (section 3.3, 3.3.2 1-layer-NN encrypted evaluation, Fig 5, 6).
+Run these two notebooks to reproduce our results on unencrypted and encrypted data (section 3.3, 3.3.2 1-layer-NN encrypted evaluation, Fig 5, 6). **Note:** Make sure you have the TenSEAL package (https://github.com/OpenMined/TenSEAL) installed on your environment.

 `LR encrypted training.ipynb` contains the notebook for the encrypted training of a 1-layer-NN using TenSEAL.
 Run this code to reproduce our results for section 3.4 Encrypted training, Fig 7. **Note that running this notebook requires a high RAM environment**.